 The Informed Consent Resource

 This online Informed Consent Resource (ICR) provides the research community with information and examples to assist with the development of informed consent processes and consent forms for genomics-related research projects.
-Information specifically for current and potential research participants can be found in the resources section (Educational tools and resources for participants) and on the other National Human Genome Research Institute (NHGRI) Issues in Genetics pages.
+Information specifically for current and potential research participants can be found in the resources section (Educational tools and resources for participants) and on the Participating in Genomics Research page.

 Given the complexity of the scientific and ethical issues that arise when conducting genomics research, the ICR is designed to be dynamic and is not intended to provide universal solutions.
 The intent of the ICR is to stimulate an iterative dialogue with the research community and provide a living resource for scientific investigators as they work with collaborators, Institutional Review Boards (IRBs), and in some cases research participants and communities, to develop appropriate informed consent materials for genomic studies.